huggingface/hub-docs/tasks/src/text-to-video/about.md

 ## Task Variants
 Text-to-video models have different variants based on inputs and outputs.

-### Text-to-video Retrieval
-Text-to-video retrieval involves finding videos that are relevant to a given text query.
-This task is challenging because it requires the model to understand the meaning of the text query and to match it to the visual content of the videos.
-The best approach to text-to-video retrieval depends on the specific application.
-For example, if the application is to find videos that are relevant to a given text query, then a text-based model may be the best approach.
-However, if the application is to find text queries that are relevant to a given video, then a video-based model may be the best approach.

 ### Text-to-video Editing
 One text-to-video task is generating text-based video style and local attribute editing.
 Text-to-video editing models can make it easier to perform tasks like cropping, stabilization, color correction, resizing and audio editing consistently.